CorinvoDocs/necto-docs/content/index.md

 ---
-title: Necto Documentation
+title: Docs
 description: Are you new to Necto?
 Want to jump start your journey to get developing as fast as possible?
 The fastest way to get started us by jumping in directly to a module for the language of your choice.
+navigation:
+   hidden: true
 ---

 ## What is Necto?